howtographql/howtographql/content/backend/graphql-node-typescript/2-getting-started.md

 }
 ```

-So before getting into all the complexity of running a complete GraphQL server, you can use this query and run it against our existing GraphQL schema, and just consume data from it.
+So you don't have to get into all the complexity of running GraphQL server - you can use this query and run it against your GraphQL schema and get an immediate result.

 To query our local schema, even without any fancy GraphQL client or even a GraphQL server, you can use GraphQL's `execute` function to just run the schema with the query.